 - The trucking company

 Besides truck drivers themselves, other parties may be liable for truck accident injuries, including a trucking company, a manufacturer of faulty parts, and any other driver who also acted negligently.
-Trucking companies can be held vicariously liable for their employees’ negligent actions if the negligence occurred within the scope of employment.
+Trucking companies could be held vicariously liable for their employees’ negligent actions if the negligence occurred within the scope of employment.
 For example, if a driver is rushing to make a delivery for his or her employer on time, having skipped a necessary rest break, the employer likely would be held accountable for a resulting accident.
 Victims injured by a fatigued driver may receive compensation for medical expenses, loss of income, diminished earning capacity, and pain and suffering from those found responsible.

 Contact a Compassionate Truck Crash Lawyer in Queens